 - Drizzle lightly over stuffed grape leaves, hard or soft cheeses or fresh strawberries

 NOTE: I receive no compensation, monetary or otherwise, for mentioning the brands listed in this post.
-I am simply sharing names of brands I enjoy using.
-There are many other brands that are worth mention, I am sure.
+I am simply sharing the names of brands I enjoy using.
+There are many other brands that are worth mentioning, I am sure.

 © 2019 Love + Craft Kitchen, LLC, All Rights Reserved